Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Overall Score Pros Cons Ideal For Price

-TEMPUR-Adapt Medium Hybrid 4.3 Deep contouring; strong motion control Slower feel; can run warm Pressure relief seekers; light-to-average sleepers -
+TEMPUR-Adapt Medium Hybrid 4.3 Deep contouring; excellent motion isolation Muted bounce; can sleep warm Pressure relief seekers; motion-sensitive sleepers -

-Sealy Posturepedic Hybrid 4.2 Balanced support; cooler airflow Less “hug” than Tempur Most sleepers; value-focused hybrid shoppers $999 (Queen)
+Sealy Posturepedic Hybrid 4.2 Balanced support; breathable coil airflow Not as plush as Tempur/Elite Combination sleepers; value-focused shoppers $999 (Queen)

-Sealy Posturepedic Elite Hybrid High Point II 4.4 Noticeably cooler cover; plush with structure Premium pricing Hot sleepers; combo sleepers wanting cushion + support $2,499 starting at
+Sealy Posturepedic Elite Hybrid High Point II 4.4 Cooler cover feel; plusher comfort with support Premium pricing Hot sleepers; combo sleepers wanting extra cushion $2,499 starting at

 Testing Team Takeaways

-Across the four beds, we agreed the “center of the road” choice was Sealy Posturepedic Hybrid, while the Elite High Point II felt like the most complete upgrade for hot sleepers.
-Marcus (6'1", 230 lbs) repeatedly rewarded the Sealy and Beautyrest edges for their sit-stability.
-Mia (5'4", 125 lbs) gravitated to Tempur’s shoulder and hip relief.
-Carlos (5'11", 175 lbs) preferred the Sealy beds’ straightforward alignment and easier transitions.
+In our group testing, the Sealy Posturepedic Hybrid was the easiest “default” pick, while the Elite High Point II felt like the best cooling upgrade.
+Marcus (6'1", 230 lbs) consistently preferred the Sealy and Beautyrest edges for sit-stability.
+Mia (5'4", 125 lbs) favored Tempur’s shoulder-and-hip relief.
+Carlos (5'11", 175 lbs) liked the Sealy beds’ straightforward alignment and easier turns.

 Priori Mattress Comparison Chart